You’re writing. It’s helping. It’s still not converting

 They don’t know how to ask for what you offer—because they don’t even know it’s a thing.

 That’s when you try to write a bio and think, ‘Just kill me now.’
-Not because you’re unclear—because it all sounds like everyone else.

 Not because you don’t know what you’re doing—because it feels impossible to describe it without sounding like everyone else.